nonflammable/netBlink/README.md

 # netBlink ulity
 Simple tool to get Raspberry Pi IP address without network scaner, just by blinking it by onboard ACK_LED (mmc led).

-Its easy to setup by just running one python executable.
+It's easy to setup by just running one python executable.

-**Service will start about a minute after powering on and run every minute in first ten minutes of uptime.** Ulity will transmit only last octet of address i just assume that you know anything else (its posible to change that by commenting marked line in setup.py).
+**Service will start about a minute after powering on and run every minute in first ten minutes of uptime.** Ulity will send only last octet of address i just assume that you know anything else (its possible to change that by commenting marked line in setup.py).

-Note that only that part of address is transmited by default:
+Note that only that part of address is transmitted by default:

 |  192 |  168 |  88 |103  |
 | ------------ | ------------ | ------------ | ------------ |